Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Experiment 2: Handling AQ with CQ

-When comparing only the realistic scenarios for inference, in which only a single model is used for ambiguity detection and generating input for CQ generation, namely the \textit{No Answers--No Answers} and \textit{Pred Answers--Pred Answers} scenarios, the quality of the generated CQ varies significantly.
-Specifically, the results show that in the \textit{Pred Answers--Pred Answers} scenario, the poor performance of the ambiguity detection stage propagates to the remainder of the pipeline.
-This suggests that incorporating plausible answers as input to the CQ generation process prior to generating the CQs is not a desirable approach when using an end-to-end system.
-Finally, the end-to-end performance of all four cases still has a large room for improvement, showing the challenging nature of handling AQs in ODQA, as well as the need for resources like our dataset.
+\textit{No Answers--No Answers} and \textit{Pred Answers--Pred Answers} are the only settings in which only a single model is used for ambiguity detection and generating input for CQ generation.
+Among these, the quality of the generated CQs varies significantly.
+More specifically, the results show that in the \textit{Pred Answers--Pred Answers} scenario, the poor performance of the ambiguity detection stage propagates to the remainder of the pipeline.
+This suggests that incorporating plausible answers as input to the CQ generation process prior to generating the CQs is not a desirable approach in the CQ framework.
+Finally, the end-to-end performance of all four cases still has a large room for improvement, showing the challenging nature of CQ-based approach to handling AQs in ODQA, as well as the need for resources like \textsc{CAmbigNQ}.